matthewgream/libiotdata/README.md

 readings, transmits, and sleeps.
 Transmissions are typically infrequent (minutes to hours), bursty, and rely on lower-layer integrity (checksums or CRC) without lower-layer reliability (retransmission or acknowledgement).

+The protocol can be deployed in point-to-point arrangements, where edge devices transmit directly to one or more gateways or in a mesh arrangement, where intermediate relays automatically and periodically (re)configure to determine primary and backup paths to gateways.
+Edge devices need no awareness of the mesh protocol and can operate identically with or without it.

 ## 2. Conventions and Terminology